 Hyperbaric Oxygen Therapy for stroke

-At the Hyperbaric Oxygen Therapy Centre in London, stroke patients are looked after by the world-renowned Robert Pender, one of hyperbaric medicine’s earliest pioneers.
+At the Hyperbaric Oxygen Therapy Centre in London, stroke patients are looked after by our own hyperbaric expert.
 Patients enter a state-of-the-art, single-person chamber and breathe in 100% oxygen at up to 2 times the normal atmospheric pressure (this is more than most clinics offer.)

 Please note that although HBOT having been used for many years as a therapeutic intervention for a variety of indications, the evidence for its use is not proven by “randomized prospective controlled clinical experiment or trial” which is considered to be the strongest form of scientific evidence by conventional medical standards.